 The Teneriffe Festival Inc. is a not-for-profit organisation managed by a group of volunteer professionals.
 The day is made possible thanks to the efforts of the management board who give up their time before, during and after the event.
 This year’s board brings together experience, creativity and dedication to build what has been termed one of brisbane’e most significant community festivals.
 The board not only organises the event itself but also sponsorship, publicity and marketing in the lead up to the Teneriffe Festival.

-My favourite thing to do at the festival (if I’m not working) is to people-watch at my pop-up bar!
+My favourite thing to do at the festival is to people-watch at the various pop-up bars.
 The sheer volume of festival-goers that come through the gates on a cracking winter’s day is incredible.
-My second favourite thing to do is sampling different food and drinks from leading local and Brisbane restaurants, all on one strip of Teneriffe.
-Brilliant!
+My second favourite thing to do is sampling different food from a variety of leading local and Brisbane restaurants, all on one strip of Teneriffe.

 Ross Garnett – Board Member